 Lisa Ryan: The other thing I find interesting about what you're doing with your materials is the difference between sound and noise.
 What are you doing with those internally, as far as helping workers to be more focused on what they're doing because you're able to reduce or eliminate some of the day-to-day noise?
 Talk about it from that standpoint?
 How are your products and your technology helping today's manufacturing workers?

 Nitin Govila: It's not only the manufacturing workers that's important.
 But it's also overall.
 I would say workspace so whether it's manufacturing, whether it's an office, whether it's a restaurant or a public space interest public space or, for that matter, include swimming pool or a sports gym or whatever.
 What happens is that acoustics is, and I'll prefer to use the word acoustics here because acoustics is misunderstood or misconstrued.
-When you talk about acoustic, the first thing people understand is this sound reduction of soundproof.
+When you talk about acoustic, people first understand this sound reduction of soundproof.
 That's where I have learned it.
-I did not understand before joining the company that there is a difference between sound and bad noise.
+Before joining the company, I did not understand that sound and bad noise are different.

 Even though there is an element of exterior protection outside the window or inside, that has its pluses and minuses.
 The acoustic part is never looked at, and when you look at it now, try to get people back to the office after the covert.
 You become pertinent to creating a good space that people would want to return to; otherwise, they were happy in their homes.
 They have created a space of working for the last one and a half years doing these calls like zoom calls or teams calls, and then, when they come to the office, they see it's an open space.

 You may feel heavy or not so comfortable, so I think that's an element I see sometimes gaining but not so much a part of it is also lack of information and knowledge available.
 Maybe there are not so many acousticians who can share the difference between all those elements.
 Part of it is also design and awareness.
-The moment all that comes together, we are playing a part.
-When we try to show at different exhibitions or displays or even presentations to architects to talk about this.
-Because the free-flowing fabric word that it ensures is it can fit into your design environment.
+The moment all that comes together, we are playing a part, when we try to show at different exhibitions or displays or even presentations to architects to discuss this.
+Because the free-flowing fabric word that it ensures it can fit into your design environment.
 You can envelop it with the lights, so if you have a light, you can cover the lights.
-Instead of glass, you can do a fabric.
+Instead of glass, you can do fabric.
 Nobody will ever realize that you can do ceiling baffles.
 You can do panels.

 Lisa Ryan: It sounds like it's quite an education process because when you were talking about a noisy restaurant on a Friday or Saturday night, that makes sense because it detracts from the experience when you can't hear the person across from you.
 But if you go into a manufacturing plant or an office where sound is not something we even think about, what would be some signs to look for?
-How would somebody know that this could be an issue that could be helped by looking at the acoustics they have.
+How would somebody know this could be an issue that could be helped by looking at their acoustics?

 Nitin Govila: The first point, as you just mentioned, is the element of education.
 If we are taking the lead, there are not so many companies that can manufacture fabrics that can give these acoustic properties.
 We have a couple of products in a range, so we have to take the lead in educating, so when we talk to architects or consultants, we do our presentations in public forums or at different events.
 We ensure that we try to bring that element to education.
 We cover it in our catalogs and other communication.
 We have also changed the way.
 Sometimes we communicate so when we do big events or even exhibition booths.
 We try to create an experience room.

 Lisa Ryan: I also see in your background that you're a meditation trainer.
 So that mental health of workers falls right into that category, so talk a little bit about that because it sounds like you're doing a lot with the architects.
 Who would then have to sell the concept to the end-user?
-When it comes to the benefits of mental health for that end-user, whatever that building is?
+Whatever the benefits of mental health for that end-user, whatever that building is?
 How does that work, and what are some success stories that you have experienced?

 Those kinds of things companies are doing.
 They are also doing other things to help them maintain that.
 Ideally, it would be nice that the whole thing becomes holistic and that even when you design your space, you're already thinking of what colors I use and what kind of protection.
 I'm doing outside my glass, how I manage the heat, how I manage the air conditioning load, how I manage the aesthetics, or the glare or whatever when I'm looking at my screen.
 The sound or whatever, am I, creating space where I can have an opening for myself when I can connect with myself either meditate either pre or whatever I do that maybe you know.
 I worked with some companies that are creating meditation boards, or they've completed separate rooms called introspection rooms, where people can walk in whenever they wish to sit quietly for whatever time they want to and then come back.
 Part of it is happening now, the overall integration to combine all those elements.
 Maybe a little bit away, but it will take some time.